 Innovation can take time.
 But time can be a luxury in the modern world.
 The Government needs to create an adaptable system that can spot an innovative idea and pivot quickly to develop and implement its minimum viable state.
 That means making it much easier to prototype, test, learn and iterate ideas rapidly, with end-users in mind (or, preferably, in the room).

 Government could find accelerated commercial arrangements so departments can place contracts in days, for example the Defence and Security Accelerator (DASA) aims to place contracts within three weeks.
 Removing match-funding would allow small start-ups to bid for contracts with ingenious ideas.
 Simplifying the overall innovation funding landscape would make it possible to direct investment to the best academics and entrepreneurs by the shortest possible route.
 Bridging the gap between idea and market means focusing on exploitation as least as much as ideation and development.

-Or click here to access PA Consulting's report - 'Views Ahead of IR20: UK Integrated Review of Security, Defence, Development and Foreign Policy'.
+Or read PA Consulting's report - 'Views Ahead of IR20: UK Integrated Review of Security, Defence, Development and Foreign Policy' - here.